Are you sure you want to log out?

 If your doctor confirms that there is cancer, then they will try and determine what stage it is currently in.
 Cancer has four stages, with Stage I cancer as the earliest stage, and Stage IV as the most advanced stage.

-Cancer treatment depends mostly on what type of cancer it is, as well what stage it is currently in.
+Cancer treatment depends mostly on what type of cancer it is, as well as what stage it is currently in.

 Here are some of the different types of cancer treatment: